Responsibilities of Election Judges

 - You cannot be a judge unless you can read, write, and speak the English language understandably.

-If you are interested in becoming an election judge, please complete the online application form.
-Please feel free to call the City Clerk at (651) 322-2003 with any questions.
+If you are interested in becoming an election judge, please print out an application form and return it to City Hall.
+Or complete an online application to send automatically.
+Feel free to call the City Clerk at (651) 322-2003 with any questions.